-Project aim: Strengthen the voice of children and young people with epilepsy in our research by establishing the UKs first network of parents, carers and young people who volunteer to shape childhood epilepsy research methodologies, and delivery to ensure research reflects the true needs of patients and families.
+Project aim: Strengthen the voice of children and young people with epilepsy in our research by establishing the UKs first network of parents, carers and young people who volunteer to shape childhood epilepsy research reflects the true needs of patients and families.
 Members choose their level of participation and interests.
 Roles for members can be as simple as participating in surveys, up to becoming formal members of project management groups as patient representatives.
 The network currently has almost 140 members.

-Investigators: Amy Muggeridge, Samantha Chan, Amy McTague, Helen Cross
+Investigators: Amy Muggeridge, Lara Carr, Samantha Chan, Amy McTague, Helen Cross

-Summary: The sole purpose of the network is to consult on the development of research ideas,
+Summary: The sole purpose of the network is to consult on the development of research ideas, methodologies, and delivery to ensure research